-Many destination (and local) weddings take place in spring and fall in Japan, and while most of them are held at hotels or ceremony halls where chapels and shrines are conveniently located within the facilities, these weddings can stem from a variety of religious traditions.
+Many destination (and local) weddings take place in spring and fall in Japan, Most are held at hotels or ceremony halls where chapels and shrines are conveniently located within the facilities and can be appropriate for a variety of religious traditions.

-A wedding may be Shinto, Christian, Buddhist, or non-religious styles, where couples choose the style of their ceremonies, which might not necessarily match with their religion.
-In fact, non-Christian couples often have their weddings at chapels in Japan.
+A wedding may be Shinto, Christian, Buddhist, or secular, where couples choose the style of their ceremonies, not necessarily matching with their religion.
+In fact, couples not practicing a faith tradition often have their weddings at chapels in Japan.

-Traditional wedding ceremonies are Shinto-style and are held at shrines where brides wear traditional white kimono called shiromuku and grooms wear montsuki (black formal kimono), haori (kimono jacket), and hakama (kimono pants).
+Traditional wedding ceremonies are Shinto-style and are held at shrines where brides wear traditional the white kimono called shiromuku and grooms wear montsuki (a black formal kimono), haori (kimono jacket), and hakama (kimono pants).

 Shinto-style weddings became popular in Japan during the 20th century after the marriage of the Crown Prince Yoshihito to Princess Kujo Sadako, however, these weddings have seen a decline in popularity in favor of westernized ceremonies in recent times.